 Reference Type: Supported

 Category: Lock Manager

 ICR #: 5832

-Description: The SETCLEAN^XULMU API registers a cleanup routine that should be executed when the process is terminated by the Kernel Lock Manager.
+Description: The SETCLEAN A XULMU API registers a cleanup routine that should be executed when the process is terminated by the Kernel Lock Manager.
 An entry is created on a stack kept for the process.
 The location is:

-^XTMP("XULM CLEANUP"\$J)
+^XTMP("XUL M CLEANUP"\$J)

 Where \$J uniquely identifies the process.

-A process can call SETCLEAN^XULMU repeatedly, and each time a new entry is placed on the stack.
+A process can call SETCLEAN ^ XULMU repeatedly, and each time a r entry is placed on the stack.

-CAUTION: Once an application calls SETCLEAN, upon exiting it must either execute its housecleaning stack or delete it using the APIs CLEAN or UNCLEAN.

-NOTE: This API was released with Kernel Patch XU8.0608.
+exiting it delete it u : Once an application calls SETCLEAN, upon must either execute its housecleaning stack or using the APIs CLEAN or UNCLEAN.
+API was released with Kernel Patch XU8.0608.

 Format: SETCLEAN^XULMU(rtn,.var)

-Input Parameters: rtn: (required) The routine to be executed when the process is terminated. .var: (required) An input array containing a list of variables that should be defined when the routine is executed.
+Input Parameters: rtn: (required) The routine to be executed when the process is terminated.

+(required) An input array containing a list of variables that should be defined when the routine is executed.
 It is up to the application to ensure that all the required variables are defined when CLEANUP^XULMU is called.